SaumiliHaldar/NewTextUtils/README.md

 - Django

 ## Credits :
-This project is created by Saumili Haldar.
+This project was edited by Saumili Haldar.

 ## Contributing :
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests to suggest improvements.